 Some North Dakotans were so angry about being the butt of State jokes that they decided to march to Washington to protest.
 When last heard from, they were more than halfway to Seattle.''

-I can’t remember any of the things North Dakotans said about Montana (heh, heh).
+As a former resident of Montana, I can’t remember any of the things North Dakotans said about us (heh, heh).

-The above is why, in the fall of 1971, when a listener sent me a clipping from the Denver Post newspaper about a Farkleberry Bush Festival in North Dakota, I thought it was hilarious.
-Plus, the name, “Farkleberry,” does have a certain euphonious appeal.
+That’s why, in the fall of 1971, when a listener sent me a clipping from the Denver Post newspaper about a Farkleberry Bush Festival in North Dakota, I thought it was hilarious.
+Plus, the name, “Farkleberry,” does have a certain ring to it.

-Now it’s important to note that during my morning show on KDKA, I played a march about 6:45 to help people start their hearts and get them running for the day, injecting stream-of-consciousness comments over the music.
+Now, it’s important to note that during my morning show on KDKA, I played a march about 6:45 to help people get their hearts started and running for the day, all the while injecting stream-of-consciousness comments over the music.

 One day I introduced the march by saying, “Alright, it’s time to start your heart…(I had no idea where I was going with this), eat a Farkleberry tart…(now what?) and tear the world apart!”